TheLabbeLab/NASA-Polynomial-Generator/Readme.md

-A set of scripts to pre-process and post-process MESS files!
+A script to genrate NASA-7 Polynomials from Thermp Output